tbody-cfs/hermes-3/docs/sphinx/solver_numerics.rst

 **sound_speed**

 By default, the Lax flux strength is calculated based on the sound speed of each species individually.
-This component calculates the collective sound speed by summing the pressure of all species and dividing by the sum of the mass density of all species:
+Instead, the ``sound_speed`` component can be used component to sum the pressure of all species and divide by the sum of the mass density of all species:

 .. math::